Useful pages on the regulator website

 - Compendium of Foreign Exchange Regulations and its Manual

-- Joaquín Vial, Vice President and member of the board since February 2012
+- Joaquín Vial Ruiz-Tagle, Vice President since March 2018 and member of the board since February 2012

-- Juan Pablo Araya Marco, General Counsel since June 2014
+- Juan Pablo Araya Marco, legal counsel since June 2014

 The Central Bank of Chile is an autonomous body created by the Chilean Constitution.
 It is responsible for overseeing the stability of Chile’s currency and the proper operation of internal and external payments.